“Why is the crew looking at me all weird?” My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 “Still?
 I’ve barely seen him.
 What’s he been doing down there the past two weeks?”
 My‑re asked.

-“Who knows what these eccentric wizard types do with their time,” Vomarian said shrugging, but seemed to advert his gaze towards her.
+“Who knows what these eccentric wizard types do with their time,” Vomarian replied, shrugging, but seemed to gaze toward her.

-Feeling something was up My-re turned and proceeded to descend down the ramp into the ship’s hull.
-She saw his two golems, Rock and Chip who appeared to be standing guard next to a door leading to the back storage area.
+Sensing something amiss, My‑re turned and descended the ramp into the ship’s hull.
+She saw his two golems, Rock and Chip, standing guard next to a door leading to the back storage area.
 They weren’t going to move.
-“Out of the way you pile of pebbles,” My-re said and squeezed between them and opened the door.
+“Out of the way, you piles of pebbles,” My‑re said, squeezing between them and opening the door.

 Inside, lanterns lit the room.
-The boxes, barrels, and other supplies were pushed to the sides of the interior.
-In the middle was the Arch-mage Havelock, straddling a long, thick statue made of white wood.
+Boxes, barrels, and other supplies were pushed to the sides of the interior.
+In the middle, Havelock straddled a long, thick statue made of white wood.
 Various tools, knives, chisels, and hammers were nearby on a table.
-He was working on a detailed carving of a mythical creature.
-Its bottom was of a large, scaled fish.
+He worked on a detailed carving of a mythical creature with the bottom that of a large, scaled fish.
 It had a human head with long flowing hair and a human torso, like a centaur.
 It had a female’s bare chest.
-It looked like, what a minute.
+It looked like, wait a minute.
 It looked like her!

 “Ah, my muse is here.
-I’m commemorating what you did for the ship two weeks ago,” Havelock said as he puffed out his chest.
+I’m commemorating what you did for the ship two weeks ago,” Havelock said, puffing out his chest.

-My-re could feel her face go red as she folded her arms defensively across her front.
+My‑re could feel her face go red.
+She folded her arms defensively across her front.
 “It was a stupid gesture for a stupid sailor’s superstition.
 I don’t even know why I did it.
 Desperation, I guess.”

-“No, no stupid.
-Sometimes it’s the things done in desperation that matter the most.
-Maybe your, uh display, played a part in weakening the storm, maybe it didn’t,” Havelock said shrugging.
-“However, just in case the gods are watching, I carved this statue to defuse any future storms.
-That way you can keep your clothes on.”
+“No, not stupid.
+Sometimes, it’s the things done in desperation that matter the most.
+Maybe your display played a part in weakening the storm.
+Maybe it didn’t,” Havelock said, shrugging.
+“However, just in case the gods are watching, I carved this statue to defuse future storms.
+That way, you can keep your clothes on.”

-“Oh, that’s not necessary,” My-re said as additional heat rushed to her face and felt sweat drop from her armpits.
-She held herself tighter looking at a nude form of herself.
+“Oh, that’s not necessary,” My‑re said.
+Additional heat rushed to her face.
+She held herself tighter, looking at a nude form of herself.
 “You can stop carving anytime now.”

 “Really?
 Whew,” My‑re breathed out in relief.